-How to Use Blotting Papers for Oily Face
+How to Use Facial Blotting Papers to Blot Oil From Your Face

 Letting facial oil accumulate all day long is detrimental to the health of your skin, as it will clog your pores and contaminate your makeup applicator.
 There's hardly enough time to wash your face and reapply your makeup all over again, and that's where oil blotting papers come in handy.